Flashback Database

 0

-Now I have plan to revert back the database.
+Now I have planned to revert the database.

 Shutdown & startup the database in mount stage.